donivanjames/BNSv1-2/README.md

 - Allow player to jump slightly before touching the ground for better response time
 - Get short, loopable sound bites for audio so it loads in faster
 - Customize "Tap to start" text for mobile
-- Need to fix first jump 'no sound' bug
 - Compress audio files
 - Get mobile version working properly
 - Every frame we're querying ALL obstacles, could slow down system